Playwright, Director, and Occasional Actor

-Bill's most recently produced full-length play, It Came From Fukushima, continues his fascination with political and economic realities: It Came From Fukushima is a comedic yet searing look at capitalism, the business of energy extraction and the implications of corporate greed.
+Bill's most recently produced full-length play, It Came From Fukushima, reflects his fascination with political and economic realities: It Came From Fukushima is a comedic yet searing look at capitalism, the business of energy extraction, and the implications of corporate greed.
 The Fringe Review found the play to be "thought provoking" noting that "in between the well-timed humor there are deep seated environmental issues and serious provocations, so this is theatre that cleverly informs, which is always a good thing – and the characters are so interesting that the information and warnings are woven into the dialogue and visuals."